zhenry9/ullr/docs/use.rst

 can use both built-in ports on up to 4 Timys without conflict.

-For more information on setting up device translation for skiing or other sports timing, see :ref:`Connecting multiple timers to Ski Club`.
+For more information on setting up device translation for skiing or other sports timing, see :ref:`Advanced Ski Racing`.

 .. figure:: /_static/usage/translation.png